nsg/ansible-syntax/index.md

 ### Ansible

-Ansible them self do not recommend any specific indentation but by looking at examples at the [Best Practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) page we see this:
+Ansible do not recommend any specific indentation but by looking at examples at the [Best Practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) page we see this:

 ```yaml
 ---